 2. Papers should be between 5,000 and 20,000 words including footnotes.
 This is between 10 and 35 pages, single-spaced with 12-point text and 10-point notes (see SLJ Style Sheet available at this site).
 The typical published article is about 10,000 words (17 pages).

 3. Topics should be related to business law or the ethical/regulatory environment of business.
 Pedagogical pieces are welcome.

-Best Paper Award: Each year an article published in the SLJ will be chosen as “Best Paper” by the SLJ advisory editors.
+Best Paper Award: Each year an article published in the SLJ will be chosen as “Best Paper” by the SLJ editorial board.
 The award comes with a $500 cash honorarium and nice plaque.
 The award will be formally announced at the NEXT annual meeting of the SALSB.

-Presenting a paper at the SALSB Annual Conference does not constitute submission for publication in the SLJ.
-Authors who present at the conference, however, are strongly encouraged to submit to the SLJ by the June1st deadline as specified above.
+Presenting a paper at the SALSB Annual Conference is not required for publication in the SLJ.
+Authors who present at the conference, however, are strongly encouraged to send electronic copy to the SLJ by the April 1 deadline as specified above.
 It is anticipated that in any given year, most of the articles in the SLJ will have been presented at the annual conference, and conference presentation is preferred.
 There is no published conference proceeding.